-How many professionals out there have focused on careers, focused on the next step in life and put off actually living life?
+How many professionals out there have focused on careers, focused on the next step in life, and put off actually living life?
 I know I have.
 I’ve forgone going on trips, skipped out on friends’ weddings to save money, have rarely eaten out, again to save money.
-I’ve put work and training above all else with the thought that “I’ll do it when I’m done and when I’m free”
+I’ve put work and training above all else with the thought that “I’ll do it when I’m done and when I’m free”.
+Unfortunately, life is short and doesn’t wait for you.
+While I’ve been busy it’s been passing me by.

 IT NEVER ENDS.